ALL POSTSALL CASE STUDIES

 Who Needs to Report?

-The SECR reporting framework mandates the following entities to report their carbon data:
+The SECR reporting framework mandates SECR qualification for the following entities to report their carbon data:

 1. Quoted Companies: Publicly traded companies on a stock exchange.